 The west of Thailand (including Phuket and Krabi) is typically affected by monsoon rain between May and October, making the British winter months a great time to travel to this part of the country.

 If you are travelling during the UK’s school summer holidays, we would recommend visiting the east coast of Thailand.
 Here, the rainy season lets off around February and doesn’t begin again until September.
-That makes July and August a great time to visit Thailand with kids, allowing perfect conditions for beach days on the east coast, exploring wildlife parks and other authentic, fun Thai experiences.
-Please find more details about when to go to Thailand on our Thailand web pages.
+That makes July and August a great time to visit with kids, allowing perfect conditions for beach days on the east coast, exploring wildlife parks and other authentic, fun Thai experiences…

 One of our favourite Thailand resorts for kids is The Slate in Phuket.
-The swimming pool provides ample space for kids and teenagers and an adult-only pool will help you relax, knowing that your kids aren’t disturbing anyone at the main pool.
+The swimming pool provides ample space for young children and teenagers and an adult-only pool will help you relax, knowing that your kids aren’t disturbing anyone at the main pool.
 The beach has calm waters for much of the year.
-This makes it a great hotel for families, but, at the same time, it’s not overly family-focussed – everyone will enjoy the quality food and unique design too.
+This makes it a great hotel for families, but, at the same time, it’s not solely focused on being child-friendly – everyone will enjoy the quality food and unique design too.
 For families with older children who don’t need kid’s clubs and multiple pools, we highly recommend Koyao Island Resort with its rustic-luxury desert island feel, kayaking, great views and tasty Thai food.
 It’s a real winner.

 Thailand is much more than its resorts.
 Hotels might offer respite from a busy day, but at ETG, we think the real Thai family experience is getting out there and seeing the country.
 Though Thailand might be famous for idyllic relaxation, it nevertheless has plenty on offer for those seeking fun and adventure, whatever your age.
 Don’t miss out on that.